Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 Culture of Quality

 Most regulations recommend employee participation in quality.
-They are closest to the shopfloor and most qualified to identify risks and nonconformance at an early stage.
+They are closest to the shop floor and most qualified to identify risks and nonconformance at an early stage.
 Empowering the workers with tools to report and record observations in a safe environment will help organizations create a culture of continuous improvement.

 Competitive Advantage